 (b) under a scheme about providing financial accommodation to officers that has been approved by a majority of the directors.

-Penalty: a fine of $24 000 or imprisonment for 2 years.
+Penalty for this subsection: a fine of $24 000, or imprisonment for 2 years, or both.

 (2) For the purposes of this section, financial accommodation is taken to be obtained by an officer of a co-operative if it is obtained by —